owainlewis/awesome-artificial-intelligence/README.md

 ## Philosophy

-* [Super Intelligence](http://www.audible.co.uk/pd/Non-fiction/Superintelligence-Audiobook/B00LPMA33G) - Superintelligence asks the questions: What happens when machines surpass humans in general intelligence.
-A really great book.
+* [Super Intelligence](http://www.audible.co.uk/pd/Non-fiction/Superintelligence-Audiobook/B00LPMA33G) - Superintelligence asks the question: What happens when machines surpass humans in general intelligence?
 * [Our Final Invention: Artificial Intelligence And The End Of The Human Era](http://www.audible.co.uk/pd/Non-fiction/Our-Final-Invention-Audiobook/B00KLJMDH8) - Our Final Invention explores the perils of the heedless pursuit of advanced AI.
 Until now, human intelligence has had no rival.
 Can we coexist with beings whose intelligence dwarfs our own?
 And will they allow us to?
 * [How to Create a Mind: The Secret of Human Thought Revealed](http://www.audible.com/pd/Science-Technology/How-to-Create-a-Mind-Audiobook/B009S7OKJS/ref=a_search_c4_1_1_srTtl?qid=1422483493&sr=1-1) - Ray Kurzweil, director of engineering at Google, explored the process of reverse-engineering the brain to understand precisely how it works, then applies that knowledge to create vastly intelligent machines.
 * [Minds, Brains, And Programs](http://cogprints.org/7150/1/10.1.1.83.5248.pdf) - The 1980 paper by philosopher John Searle that contains the famous 'Chinese Room' thought experiment.
-Probably the most famous attack on the notion of a Strong AI possessing a 'mind' or a 'consciousness', and interesting reading for those interested in the intersection of AI and philosophy of mind.
+It is probably the most famous attack on the notion of a Strong AI possessing a 'mind' or a 'consciousness', and it is an interesting reading for those interested in the intersection of AI and philosophy of mind.
-* [Gödel, Escher, Bach: An Eternal Golden Braid](http://www.amazon.com/G%C3%B6del-Escher-Bach-Eternal-Golden/dp/0465026567) - Written by Douglas Hofstadter and taglined "a metaphorical fugue on minds and machines in the spirit of Lewis Carroll", this wonderful journey into the the fundamental concepts of mathematics,symmetry and intelligence won a Pulitzer Prize for Non-Fiction in 1979.
+* [Gödel, Escher, Bach: An Eternal Golden Braid](http://www.amazon.com/G%C3%B6del-Escher-Bach-Eternal-Golden/dp/0465026567) - Written by Douglas Hofstadter and taglined "a metaphorical fugue on minds and machines in the spirit of Lewis Carroll", this incredible journey into the fundamental concepts of mathematics, symmetry and intelligence won a Pulitzer Prize for Non-Fiction in 1979.
 A major theme throughout is the emergence of meaning from seemingly 'meaningless' elements, like 1's and 0's, arranged in special patterns.
 * [Life 3.0: Being Human in the Age of Artificial Intelligence](https://www.goodreads.com/book/show/34272565-life-3-0) - Max Tegmark, professor of Physics at MIT, discusses how Artificial Intelligence may affect crime, war, justice, jobs, society and our very sense of being human both in the near and far future.

 ## Free Content

-* [Foundations Of Computational Agents](http://artint.info/html/ArtInt.html) - This book is published by Cambridge University Press, 2010
+* [Foundations Of Computational Agents](http://artint.info/html/ArtInt.html) - This book is published by Cambridge University Press
 * [The Quest For Artificial Intelligence](http://ai.stanford.edu/~nilsson/QAI/qai.pdf) - This book traces the history of the subject, from the early dreams of eighteenth-century (and earlier) pioneers to the more successful work of today's AI engineers.
 * [Stanford CS229 - Machine Learning](https://see.stanford.edu/Course/CS229) - This course provides a broad introduction to machine learning and statistical pattern recognition.
-* [Computers and Thought: A practical Introduction to Artificial Intelligence](http://www.cs.bham.ac.uk/research/projects/poplog/computers-and-thought/) - The book covers computer simulation of human activities, such as problem solving and natural language understanding; computer vision; AI tools and techniques; an introduction to AI programming; symbolic and neural network models of cognition; the nature of mind and intelligence; and the social implications of AI and cognitive science.
+* [Computers and Thought: A practical Introduction to Artificial Intelligence](http://www.cs.bham.ac.uk/research/projects/poplog/computers-and-thought/) - The book covers computer simulation of human activities, such as problem-solving and natural language understanding; computer vision; AI tools and techniques; an introduction to AI programming; symbolic and neural network models of cognition; the nature of mind and intelligence; and the social implications of AI and cognitive science.
 * [Society of Mind](http://aurellem.org/society-of-mind/index.html) - Marvin Minsky's seminal work on how our mind works.
 Lot of Symbolic AI concepts have been derived from this basis.
 * [Artificial Intelligence and Molecular Biology](https://web.archive.org/web/20060627060706/http://www.biosino.org/mirror/www.aaai.org/Press/Books/Hunter/hunter-contents.html) - The current volume is an effort to bridge that range of exploration, from nucleotide to abstract concept, in contemporary AI/MB research.
 * [Brief Introduction To Educational Implications Of Artificial Intelligence](http://pages.uoregon.edu/moursund/Books/AIBook/index.htm) - This book is designed to help preservice and inservice teachers learn about some of the educational implications of current uses of Artificial Intelligence as an aid to solving problems and accomplishing tasks.
 * [Encyclopedia: Computational intelligence](http://www.scholarpedia.org/article/Encyclopedia:Computational_intelligence) - Scholarpedia is a peer-reviewed open-access encyclopedia written and maintained by scholarly experts from around the world.
-* [Ethical Artificial Intelligence](http://arxiv.org/abs/1411.1373) - a book by Bill Hibbard that combines several peer reviewed papers and new material to analyze the issues of ethical artificial intelligence.
+* [Ethical Artificial Intelligence](http://arxiv.org/abs/1411.1373) - a book by Bill Hibbard that combines several peer-reviewed papers and new material to analyze the issues of ethical artificial intelligence.
 * [Golden Artificial Intelligence](https://golden.com/wiki/Cluster%3A_Artificial_intelligence) - a cluster of pages on artificial intelligence and machine learning.
 * [R2D3](http://www.r2d3.us/) - A website with explanations on topics from Machine Learning to Statistics.
-All helped with beautiful animated infographics and real life examples.
+All helped with beautifully animated infographics and real-life examples.
 Available in various languages.
 * [Modeling Agents with Probabilistic Programs](https://agentmodels.org/) - This book describes and implements models of rational agents for (PO)MDPs and Reinforcement Learning.

 ## Code

-* [ExplainX](https://github.com/explainX/explainx)- ExplainX is a fast, light-weight, and scalable explainable AI framework for data scientists to explain any black-box model to business stakeholders.
+* [ExplainX](https://github.com/explainX/explainx)- ExplainX is a fast, lightweight, and scalable explainable AI framework for data scientists to explain any black-box model to business stakeholders.
-* [AIMACode](https://github.com/aimacode) - Source code for "Artificial Intelligence: A Modern Approach" in Common Lisp, Java, Python.
+* [AIMACode](https://github.com/aimacode) - Source code for "Artificial Intelligence: A Modern Approach" in Common Lisp, Java, and Python.
 More to come.
 * [FANN](http://leenissen.dk/fann/wp/) - Fast Artificial Neural Network Library, native for C
 * [FARGonautica](https://github.com/Alex-Linhares/FARGonautica) - Source code of Douglas Hosftadter's Fluid Concepts and Creative Analogies Ph.D. projects.